lidofinance/lido-improvement-proposals/LIPS/lip-36.md

 #### Eligibility Gates

+**`allocate()` reverts** if the contract is not activated (`whenActivated` modifier).

-**`allocate()` skips (non-reverting; emit `AllocationSkipped`):** not activated, oracle price unavailable, stETH price below floor, no available budget (allowance or a cap exhausted), payout below the per-call minimum.
+**`allocate()` skips (non-reverting; emit `AllocationSkipped`):** oracle price unavailable, stETH price below floor, no spendable budget (`budgetUSD` non-positive), a daily or yearly cap window exhausted, payout below the per-call minimum.

 **`placeOrder()` preconditions (revert on failure):** executor pause, no live tracked order, Stonks balance at or above the minimum order size.

 #### Surplus Mechanics

-Revenue surplus accumulates cumulatively against a baseline set at activation and a clock-based reserve.
-A configured share of the all-time surplus is the all-time spending allowance; buybacks are only allowed while that allowance exceeds what has already been spent.
+The allocator keeps a single signed running budget, `budgetUSD`.
+Each state-touching call begins with a checkpoint: it adds the surplus earned since the previous checkpoint to `budgetUSD`, then re-anchors the revenue baseline and the reserve clock to the present moment.
+Because the budget is accumulated incrementally this way, past payouts and the parameter values in effect during each interval stay permanently folded into `budgetUSD` — nothing is recomputed retroactively.
+A release then spends only the non-negative part of `budgetUSD`; a negative budget spends nothing and is carried in storage until later surplus lifts it back above zero.

 ```
-surplus      = Σ cumulativeRevenueUSD − revenueBaselineUSD − reserveCumulative
-allowance    = max(0, surplus) × surplusShareBP / 10000
+delta       = (Σ cumulativeRevenueUSD − lastTotalRevenueUSD − reserveAccrued) × surplusShareBP / 10000
-spendableUSD = allowance − totalSpentUSD
+budgetUSD  += delta                                          (signed; may go negative)
+spendable   = max(0, budgetUSD)                              (then clamped, below)
 ```

 Execution requires all of the following:

 1. The allocator is activated.
 2. The oracle returns a stETH/USD price.
-3. `stEthPriceUSD ≥ minStEthPriceUSD` — the price floor, inactive when `0`.
+3. `stEthPriceUSD ≥ minStEthPriceUSD` — the price floor, inactive when `minStEthPriceUSD` is set `0`.
-4. Spendable budget remains after the allowance, cap, and balance clamps.
+4. The non-negative part of `budgetUSD` is positive after the cap and balance clamps.

+The reserve in `delta` depends only on elapsed days, not on how often `allocate()` runs.
+A checkpoint moves the reserve clock to the next UTC-day boundary.
+After that, the reserve adds one `reserveDailyRateUSD` when the day starts and one more for each full day that follows.
+Partial days add nothing. `activate()` is the one exception: it anchors to the activation day, so that day is charged instead of skipped.

-`reserveCumulative` grows by `reserveDailyRateUSD` for each elapsed day since activation. `spendableUSD` is clamped by the unused daily and yearly cap windows, the held stETH balance, and a per-call minimum.
-In LP mode the executor sells half of the forwarded stETH for LDO and pairs the other half as wstETH; in treasury-only mode the full amount is swapped for LDO.
+The resulting spendable amount is then clamped by the unused daily and yearly cap windows, the held stETH balance, and the per-call minimum.

+In LP mode the executor sells half of the free stETH for LDO and keeps the other half to pair as wstETH; in treasury-only mode the full amount is swapped for LDO.

 **Transition behaviors:**

-- **Surplus to deficit**: when the reserve outpaces revenue, surplus shrinks and `spendableUSD` falls to zero; buybacks pause until new revenue rebuilds surplus.
+- **Surplus to deficit**: when the reserve outpaces revenue, `delta` goes negative and `budgetUSD` falls, possibly below zero; a negative budget spends nothing and is held in storage until later surplus lifts it back above zero.
-- **Deficit to surplus**: as revenue recovers, surplus grows back above the reserve and buybacks resume automatically.
+- **Deficit to surplus**: as revenue recovers, positive `delta` rebuilds `budgetUSD` and buybacks resume automatically once it crosses back above zero.
-- **Share changes**: `surplusShareBP` is applied to the entire surplus history on every call, so a change takes effect across accrued surplus; pair it with `resetAccounting()` to scope it to future revenue only.
+- **Share and rate changes**: `setSurplusShareBP` and `setReserveDailyRateUSD` checkpoint the budget at the old value first, so a new share or rate applies only to revenue and days after the call.
+Budget already banked in `budgetUSD` is unaffected; there is no retroactive reapplication and no reset lever.

 ---

 ### Liquidity Provisioning

-The BuybackExecutor receives settled LDO from CoW Swap and holds the stETH kept aside for pairing.
+The `BuybackExecutor` receives settled LDO from CoW Swap and holds the stETH kept aside for pairing.
 Liquidity provisioning runs as a separate permissionless flow after trade settlement.

 `addLiquidity()` flow:

+1. Revert if the system is not in LP mode.
-1. Read LDO and stETH balances; revert if either is zero.
+2. Read LDO and stETH balances; revert if either is zero.
-2. Convert both to USD via the OracleRouter; revert if any price feed is stale or unavailable.
+3. Convert both to USD via the OracleRouter; revert if any price feed is stale or unavailable.
+4. Check the pool price divergence gate: revert if the pool EMA diverges from the oracle ratio beyond `poolPriceDivergenceToleranceBps` (bypassed during bootstrap; see [Pool Skew Protection](#pool-skew-protection)).
-3. Take the minimum of the two USD values and compute balanced token amounts corresponding to that minimum.
+5. Take the minimum of the two USD values and compute balanced token amounts corresponding to that minimum.
+6. Apply the per-call deposit bounds: revert if the balanced pair's USD value is below `minDepositValueUsd`; scale both sides down proportionally if it exceeds `maxDepositValueUsd`.
-4. Wrap the stETH portion to wstETH and deposit the LDO/wstETH pair into the Curve pool.
+7. Wrap the stETH portion to wstETH and deposit the LDO/wstETH pair into the Curve pool.
-5. Retain minted LP tokens in the executor.
+8. Retain minted LP tokens in the executor.

 Excess tokens on the larger side remain in the executor for the next `addLiquidity()` cycle.
 The Curve LDO/wstETH pool starts with zero balance and scales naturally as orders settle — no upfront seeding is required.